projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 ```
 kubectl get nodes
 ```
-which should output something similar to.
+which should output something similar to:

 ```
 NAME         STATUS     ROLES    AGE     VERSION